caryguan/Recipes/Sauces and Such/Whipped Cream.md

 ## Notes
 Makes a lot
 Make this right before serving and try not to serve it on anything hot
-Use the largest bowl and whisk you have to speed up the process
+Use the largest bowl and largest whisk you have to speed up the process

 ## Ingredients
 ### Main